lzim/teampsd/.github/ISSUE_TEMPLATE/feature.md

 vii. **Releases** - assign to key team release grouped with other relevant issues

-**1. Description: What is the goal of the project and what is the problem that it will solve?**
+**1. Description: What is the goal of this feature and what is the problem that it will solve?**

 **2. Requirements, Design, and Test Cases: Outline of the necessary requirements, design, and test steps**

 #### This card will stay in work_breakdown until all requirements are outlined.
 During the design phase it should move to operations/research_to_do.